-Wellbeing and Counselling
+Wellbeing and Support

 Promotion of wellbeing is a core element of the RSE programme.
-A non-teaching Wellbeing Mentor is available to students daily, on a drop-in or appointment basis.
-Where more sustained support is required, a series of counselling sessions can be arranged with the fully-qualified School Counsellor.
+A non-teaching Mental Health Lead and a Wellbeing Mentor are available to students daily, on a drop-in or appointment basis.
+Where more sustained support is required, a series of counselling sessions can be arranged with one of the school counsellors, one of the external mentors or the school child and educational psychologist.